v-rgrace/Viva/Viva/glint/setup/change-live-survey.md

 1. Review the **Confirm your changes** window that opens.

 :::image type="content" source="../../media/glint/setup/confirm-changes-dialog-box.png" alt-text="Screenshot of the confirmation dialog box for editing live survey questions."lightbox="../../media/glint/setup/confirm-changes-dialog-box.png":::

-> [!IMPORTANT]
->  Notify participants about these changes and ask them to retake the survey, if needed.

 2. If everything is as expected, select **Confirm.**